What is mindfulness?

 Mindfulness as a word can be misleading as it does not mean a mind which is filled with thoughts.
+Nor does it mean a mind that is empty of thought.
 Instead it refers to present-moment awareness.
 It is a state in which you are focused on what is happening to you in the now.
-The focus could be on external events such as sights and sounds, or on your sensations and feelings.
-In fact most forms of meditation, including Transcendental Meditation (TM) are types of Mindfulness.
-Mindfulness can also be achieved through Yoga, Tai Chi, Qi Gong and the like.
-Recorded tapes are the most common aid to the practice of Mindfulness.
+In open focus the practitioner trains her awareness on external sights, sounds and sensations.
+In closed focus he trains his awareness on a single feature: the breath, a number sequence, or a phrase repeated over and over.

 - Awareness.
 The person is fully aware of being in her body, in the moment, now.

 - Observation.
 The individual watches the coming and going of thoughts, feelings, sensations, emotions, moods and external events without holding on to them.

 - Presence.
 The practitioner is fully present in consciousness.
 The opposite of absence, or sleep.

 - Attention.
 The person exercises neutral attentiveness to internal and external events.

 - Wakefulness.
 Sometimes ordinary consciousness is little different from absent-mindedness, in which the individual functions on automatic pilot, barely conscious of what is in fact happening.
 Mindfulness reverses this.

 - Non-attachment.
 The practitioner is no longer attached to thoughts or judgements, allowing them to come and go without becoming ‘sucked in’ to them and thereby losing awareness.
 It is important to realise that ‘non-attachment’ is not the same as ‘detachment’.
 While the former simply observes, the latter is a disconnected state.

 - Non-judgement.
 Mindfulness routines work on going with the flow.
 Judgements about whether one is ‘doing it the right way’ are discarded, as are other critical thoughts.